-On December 18, 2019, Innovation Law Lab and its partners sued in federal court to challenge the weaponization of the nation’s immigration court system to serve the Trump administration’s anti-immigrant agenda.
-The complaint alleges that President Trump, Attorney General Barr, and other members of the executive branch have failed to establish a fair immigration court system in which Law Lab and its partners can provide meaningful legal representation to their asylum-seeking clients.
+On December 18, 2019, Innovation Law Lab and our partners sued in federal court to challenge the weaponization of the nation’s immigration court system to serve the Trump administration’s anti-immigrant agenda.
+The complaint alleges that the President, Attorney General, and other members of the executive branch have failed to establish a fair immigration court system in which Law Lab and our partners can provide meaningful legal representation to their asylum-seeking clients.
 The lawsuit asks the court to halt unlawful policies that undermine impartial adjudication in immigration court and to order Defendants to take corrective action to ensure that the immigration court system operates in accordance with law.

 The complaint outlines pervasive dysfunction and bias within the immigration court system, including:

 - Areas that have become known as “asylum-free zones,” where virtually no asylum claims have been granted for the past several years.